Papua New Guinea PM Hits Biden Over 'Cannibals' Comment

 The Prime Minister of Papua New Guinea has hit back at President Joe Biden over his recent comment about "cannibals" on the island when speaking about his uncle's death in World War II.

-Biden last week, during a visit to the United Steelworkers headquarters in Pittsburgh, Pa., commented on the death of his uncle, Ambrose Finnegan, who was a reconnaissance pilot during World War II.
+Biden last week, during a visit to the United Steelworkers headquarters in Pittsburgh, Pennsylvania, commented on the death of his uncle, Ambrose Finnegan, who was a reconnaissance pilot during World War II.

 Biden said his uncle "got shot down in New Guinea, and they never found the body because there used to be — there were a lot of cannibals, for real, in that part of New Guinea."